vitorsalgado/react-web-starter/README.md

 ## Configurations

 **WebPack** is the module bundler used here.
 Some build configurations can be changed using **environment variables**.
-These variable can also be set using **DotEnv**.
-Just place a **.env** on project and modify the values you want.
+These variables can also be set using **DotEnv**.
+Just place a **.env** on project root dir and modify the values you want.
-Check [this Joi schema](config/env.ts) to see all variables, and their respect default and allowed values.
+Check [this Joi schema](config/env.ts) to see all variables and their respective default and allowed values.

 ## Test